pmPartch/AboutGitAndGitHub/README.md

 A book that I've found useful: *Version Control with Git*  by Jon Loeliger (first 88 pages)

-And there is also the GitHub self paced training: [Start Learning Git and GitHub Today with Self-Paced Training](https://github.com/blog/2083-start-learning-git-and-github-today-with-self-paced-training)
+And there is also the GitHub self-paced training: [Start Learning Git and GitHub Today with Self-Paced Training](https://github.com/blog/2083-start-learning-git-and-github-today-with-self-paced-training)

-### My invironment
+### My environment
 I'm using Windows 7 and currently use R version 3.2.3.

 I've also install GitHub Desktop (https://desktop.github.com/) but make use of the bash shell (see more about this below)